myaseen208/BayesAMMI2/README.md

 citation("BayesAMMI2")
 Please, support this project by citing it in your publications!

-  Yaseen M, Crossa J, Perez-Elizalde S, Jarquin D, Cotes JM, Viele K, Liu G, Cornelius PL, Abadillo Velasco JG (2024). _BayesAMMI2:
+  Yaseen M, Jarquin D, Abadillo Velasco JG (2024). _BayesAMMI2:
   Bayesian Estimation of the Additive Main Effects and Multiplicative Interaction Model_.